-Shortlisted candidates will be invited to an interview online via Zoom or in-person.
-The selection panel will consist of three Board members - Chair Catherine Holden, Vice Chair Sandra Gunn, F&RC Chair Liz Williamson - and Craft Scotland's Director Irene Kernan.
+Shortlisted candidates will be invited to an interview online, using Zoom.
+The selection panel will be: Board Chair Catherine Holden, Board members Sandra Gunn and Rebecca Peppiette, and Craft Scotland Director Irene Kernan.

-Following selection, but prior to appointment, the chosen candidate/s will be invited to observe a Board meeting on Thursday 17 March 2022.
+Prior to appointment the chosen candidate/s will be invited to observe a Board meeting.